 The line stamp feature provides you with information about each acquired line such as the line counter value, the sum of the pixel values in the line, and the contrast value of the line.
-When the line stamp feature is enabled, 16 extra "stamp pixels" are added to the end of each transmitted line as shown in Figure 42.
-(The figure illustrates stamp pixels when a camera with 4096 pixels per line is set for a 2 tap video data output mode and edge or level controlled exposure.)
+When the line stamp feature is enabled, 16 extra "stamp pixel" values are added to the end of each transmitted line as shown in Figure 47.
+As an example, the figure illustrates stamp pixels when a camera with 4096 pixels per line is set for a 2 tap video data output mode and edge or level controlled exposure.

 Each stamp pixel carries an 8, 10, or 12 bit value that conveys information about the transmitted line.

-Fig. 42: Stamp Pixels with 2 Tap Video Data Output and Edge or Level Controlled Exposure
+Fig. 47: Stamp Pixels with 2 Tap Video Data Output and Edge or Level Controlled Exposure